Wereseal/website/README.md

 # Introduction
-This is my website hosted at casper1.webredirect.org, it is hosted on my raspberry pi and is running on an apache web server.
+This is my website hosted at https://sholto.dev/, it is hosted on my raspberry pi and is running on an apache web server.
 # ToDo
-- So god damn much.
+- Figure out nav bars.
+- Figure out if I can keep all html files(including index) in html directory.